rowanjb/rowanjb.github.io/_works/2025_egu25_poster.md

  * Horizontal resolution: $20$ m
  * Vertical resolution: Variable from $1$ m to $38$ m
  * Domain: $150$ $\times$ $150$ $\times$ $50$ grid cells (i.e., $3$ km $\times$ $3$ km $\times$ $500$ m)
- * Initialisation: Temperature and salt profile from mooring timeseries (September 13, 2021) with WOA September climatology used to fill above and below the mooring measurements; initial velocities are $0$ m/s in all directions
+ * Initialisation: Temperature and salt profile from mooring time series (September 13, 2021) with WOA September climatology used to fill above and below the mooring measurements; initial velocities are $0$ m/s in all directions
  * Timestep: $3$ s
  * Equation of state: TEOS-10
  * Coriolis: $f_0=-1.358 \times 10^{-4}$, $\beta=8.194 \times 10^{-12}$